fenago/oracle19c-administration/md/Lab_11.md

 ### 1) Use Oracle `GRANT` to grant system and object privileges to a user example

-In this lab, we will launch two SQL\*Plus sessions, one for the user `ot` that will grant privileges and another for the user `john`.
+In this lab, we will launch two SQL Developer sessions, one for the user `sys` that will grant privileges and another for the user `john`.

-First, launch SQL\*Plus and log in to the Oracle database using the user `john`.
+First, launch SQL Developer and log in to the Oracle database using the user `john`.
 Note that we assigned the user `john` the `CREATE SESSION` system privilege, so it should be able to log in.

-In case you’re not following the `[CREATE USER]` tutorial, you can create a user `john` and grant the `CREATE SESSION` system privilege by using the following statements:
+In case you’re not following the `CREATE USER` lab, you can create a user `john` and grant the `CREATE SESSION` system privilege by using the following statements:

 ```
 CREATE USER john IDENTIFIED BY abcd1234;